Uzak: Production

-Ceylan made the film with a team of 5 people, and stated that he found the body of the French teacher on the upper floor of the apartment where he lived, thus he was very affected by this incident and included in the film.
+Ceylan made the film with a team of 5 people, and stated that he found the body of a French teacher on the upper floor of the apartment where he lived, thus he was very affected by this incident and included it in the film.

 Uzak was the last film that the actor Mehmet Emin Toprak would be involved with, as he died in a car accident soon after filming was completed.
 He was 28 years old.

 Reception

+Critical response

 Distant has been acclaimed by critics.
 On Rotten Tomatoes, the film has an approval rating of 87%, based on 46 reviews, with an average rating of 7.8/10.
 The site's critical consensus reads, "Hauntingly beautiful, Distant communicates volumes with its almost pervasive silence."
 On Metacritic, the film has an average score of 84 out of 100, based on 18 critics, indicating "universal acclaim".

 Tom Dawson of BBC describes the film as "richly contemplative and languid filmmaking" and added "Few recent films have been so accomplished in capturing the way people drift through their lives, unable to communicate their emotions and feelings."
 David Sterritt of The Christian Science Monitor describes it as a "unassuming, acutely observant drama."

+Awards, Nominations and Honours

 Uzak won 17 awards and 2 nominations, including the Grand Prix and Prix d'interprétation masculine, shared by the two lead actors of the film at the 2003 Cannes Film Festival.

 In 2019, director Andrew Haigh named it as the best film of the 21st century, praising it as "one of the best about loneliness ever made."